The World Bank Working for a World Free of Poverty Microdata Library

 Producers

-Development Data Group DECDG World Bank Data documentation
+Development Data Group World Bank Data documentation

 Date of Metadata Production